softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 Looking at it it's not immediately clear what happens (unlike the flow graph).
 Why do we need those queues?
 There are two possibilities: (1) I don't know scalaz-stream good enough; (2) it's a consequence of the "explicit concurrency" approach.
 We want to run two streams in parallel, and when the driver evaluates the input it needs a way to direct the elements to either of the concurrent streams.

 Hence we create two queues, one which will hold odd elements, one which will hold even elements.
-The queue have a very small bound (1).
-From the scalaz-stream queues we can obtain two processes: an `queue.enqueue` sink (that is a stream of functions `Int => Task[Unit]`) which puts elements on the queue, and a `dequeue` stream of elements on the queue.
+The queue have a very small bound (1), but it could be larger if we'd like to buffer elements.
+From the scalaz-stream queues we can obtain two processes: an `queue.enqueue` sink (that is a stream of functions `Int => Task[Unit]`) which puts elements on the queue, and a `queue.dequeue` stream of elements on the queue.

 First we zip the `start` input stream with both `queue.enqueue` streams, and depending on `% 2 == 0` result, evaluate either one or the other task.
-The `.eval` stream combinators turns a `Process[Task, Task[O]]` into a `Process[Task, O]`: it turns a stream of effectful values into a stream of values, evaluating these effects.
-This is all safe as the process is specified to have `Task` effects during execution.
+The `.eval` stream combinators turns a `Process[Task, Task[O]]` into a `Process[Task, O]`: it turns a stream of effectful values into a stream of values, evaluating these effects during process execution.
+This type-checks as the process is specified to have `Task` effects during execution.
 That way we obtain the `enqueue` process of unit values, corresponding to successfull enqueues.

 Secondly, we map the `queue.dequeue` processes using our `processElement` blueprint.
-Again, we use the same blueprint, but it will be executed twice.
-We then merge the two processes and obtain the `dequeue` process using the `merge` combinator: under the hood, it uses `wye`, a non-deterministic way to combine two processes (as opposed to the deterministic `tee`).
+Again, we use the same blueprint, which will be executed twice.
+We then merge the left and right processes and obtain the `dequeue` process using the `merge` combinator: under the hood, it uses `wye`, a non-deterministic way to combine two processes (as opposed to the deterministic `tee`).

-As we want to run the `enqueue` & `dequeue` processes at the same time (they "cooperate"), we merge them again using a `wye` which returns a disjunction (either `()` corresponding to enqueue or a value corresponding to a transformed element) and collect only the elements.
+As we want to run the `enqueue` & `dequeue` processes at the same time (they "cooperate" by enqueueing and dequeueing elements), we merge them again using a `wye` which returns a disjunction (either `()` corresponding to enqueue or a value corresponding to a transformed element) and collect only the number elements.
 This can now be run and executed.

 # Slow consumers